bitpusher2k/AHKscripts/README.md

 Modify keyboard shortcuts as desired - https://www.autohotkey.com/docs/v1/Hotkeys.htm.
 Compile with AHK into exe and set to start with Windows to have functions available each session.

+AHK v1.1 has been what I've been using for years.
+Scripts were pretty simple, so AHK v2 version is also now included.

+Precompiled EXEs of the scripts are also included - Though you should not trust strange macro executables you find on the internet.

 Included functions: